isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 In [!DNL Analytics] reports, you can find EF ID data by searching for the [!UICONTROL EF ID] dimension and using the [!UICONTROL EF ID Instance] metric.

-`EF IDs` are subject to the 500k unique identifier limit in Analysis Workspace.
+EF IDs are subject to the 500k unique identifier limit in Analysis Workspace.
 Once the 500k value is reached, all new tracking codes are reported under the one-line-item title “[!UICONTROL Low Traffic].”
-Because of the possibility of missing reporting fidelity, the `EF IDs` are not classified, and you should not use them for segments or reporting in [!DNL Analytics].
+Because of the possibility of missing reporting fidelity, the EF IDs are not classified, and you should not use them for segments or reporting in [!DNL Analytics].

 ## Advertising Cloud AMO IDs

 The AMO ID tracks each unique ad combination at a less granular level and is used for [!DNL Analytics] data classification and ingestion of advertising metrics (such as impressions, clicks, and cost) from Advertising Cloud.
 The AMO ID is stored in an [!DNL Analytics] [eVar](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) or rVar dimension (AMO ID) and is used exclusively for reporting in [!DNL Analytics].

-The AMO ID is also called the `s_kwcid`, which is sometimes referred to as "the squid."
+The AMO ID is also called the `s_kwcid`, which is sometimes pronounced as "[!DNL the squid]."

 ### AMO ID Format for [!DNL DSP]